-F. LEASE PURCHASE CONTRACTS AND OTHER CONTRACTS FINANCED OVER TIME of equipment all must be bid consistent with the requirements of G.S.
+F. LEASE PURCHASE CONTRACTS AND OTHER CONTRACTS FINANCED OVER TIME

+Lease purchase contracts, contracts that include options to purchase, and leases for the life of equipment all must be bid consistent with the requirements of G.S.
 143-129 and 143-131.
 The purchasing officer shall ensure that such contracts meet the legal requirements and the provisions of policy 8640, Contracts with the Board.